Klampenborg station: Architecture

 In line with the stations on the Coast line, as well as of Heinrich Wenck's work in general, the station is designed in National Romantic style.
 The station site also include an open waiting area covered by an elaborate cast iron roof.
 All buildings are listed.

+Facilities

+The station forecourt has a taxi stand, and the station also has a bicycle parking station as well as a large car park with approximately 240 parking spaces.
+During the summer season, it is also possible to take a horse-drawn carriage (privateer carriage) from Klampenborg Station to Dyrehavsbakken or around Jægersborg Dyrehave.

+Cultural references

+Klampenborg station is used as a location in the popular 1953 Danish family comedy film Father of Four, and the 2000 Danish black comedy crime film Flickering Lights.